aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 The implementation of the **ExtractContent** method is found below.
 This method will be referred to in the scenarios in this article.
 The following method extracts blocks of content from a document between specified nodes.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-Common-CommonExtractContent.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-Common-CommonExtractContent.cpp" >}}

 We will also define a custom method to easily generate a document from extracted nodes.
 This method is used in many of the scenarios below and simply creates a new document and imports the extracted content into it.
 The following method takes a list of nodes and inserts them into a new document.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-Common-CommonGenerateDocument.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-Common-CommonGenerateDocument.cpp" >}}

 These helper methods below are internally called by the main extraction method.
 They are required, however as they are not directly called by the user, it is not necessary to discuss them further.
 The following helper methods used by the ExtractContent method.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-Common-CommonExtractContentHelperMethods.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-Common-CommonExtractContentHelperMethods.cpp" >}}

 ## Extract Content Between Paragraphs

 This demonstrates how to use the method above to extract content between specific paragraphs.
 In this case, we want to extract the body of the letter found in the first half of the document.
-We can tell that this is between the 7th and 11th paragraph.
+We can tell that this is between the 7th and 11th paragraphs.
 The code below accomplishes this task.
 The appropriate paragraphs are extracted using the CompositeNode.GetChild method on the document and passing the specified indices.
 We then pass these nodes to the **ExtractContent** method and state that these are to be included in the extraction.
 This method will return the copied content between these nodes which are then inserted into a new document.
-Below example shows how to extract the content between specific paragraphs using the ExtractContent method above.
+The below example shows how to extract the content between specific paragraphs using the ExtractContent method above.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-ExtractContentBetweenParagraphs-ExtractContentBetweenParagraphs.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenParagraphs-ExtractContentBetweenParagraphs.cpp" >}}

 ## Extract Content Between Different Types of Nodes

 We can extract content between any combinations of block-level or inline nodes.
 In this scenario below we will extract the content between the first paragraph and the table in the second section inclusively.
 We get the markers nodes by calling Body.FirstParagraph and CompositeNode.GetChild method on the second section of the document to retrieve the appropriate Paragraph and Table nodes.
 For a slight variation let’s instead duplicate the content and insert it below the original.
 The code example given below shows how to extract the content between a paragraph and table using the ExtractContent method.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-ExtractContentBetweenBlockLevelNodes-ExtractContentBetweenBlockLevelNodes.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenBlockLevelNodes-ExtractContentBetweenBlockLevelNodes.cpp" >}}

 ## Extract Content Between Paragraphs Based on Style

-You may need to extract the content between paragraphs of the same or different style, such as between paragraphs marked with heading styles.
+You may need to extract the content between paragraphs of the same or different styles, such as between paragraphs marked with heading styles.
 The code below shows how to achieve this.
 It is a simple example which will extract the content between the first instance of the “Heading 1” and “Header 3” styles without extracting the headings as well.
 To do this we set the last parameter to false, which specifies that the marker nodes should not be included.

 In a proper implementation, this should be run in a loop to extract content between all paragraphs of these styles from the document.
 The extracted content is copied into a new document.
 The code example given below shows how to extract content between paragraphs with specific styles using the ExtractContent method.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-ExtractContentBetweenParagraphStyles-ExtractContentBetweenParagraphStyles.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenParagraphStyles-ExtractContentBetweenParagraphStyles.cpp" >}}

 ## Extract Content Between Specific Runs

 You can extract content between inline nodes such as a Run as well.
 Runs from different paragraphs can be passed as markers.
 The code below shows how to extract specific text in-between the same **Paragraph** node.
-Below example shows how to extract content between specific runs of the same paragraph using the ExtractContent method.
+The below example shows how to extract content between specific runs of the same paragraph using the ExtractContent method.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-ExtractContentBetweenRuns-ExtractContentBetweenRuns.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenRuns-ExtractContentBetweenRuns.cpp" >}}

 ## Extract Content from a Bookmark

 In a document, the content that is defined within a bookmark is encapsulated by the BookmarkStart and BookmarkEnd nodes.
 The content found between these two nodes make up the bookmark.
 You can pass either of these nodes as any marker, even ones from different bookmarks, as long as the starting marker appears before the ending marker in the document.
 We will extract this content into a new document using the code below.
 The **IsInclusive** parameter option shows how to retain or discard the bookmark.
-Below example shows how to extract the content referenced a bookmark using the ExtractContent method.
+The below example shows how to extract the content referenced a bookmark using the ExtractContent method.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-ExtractContentBetweenBookmark-ExtractContentBetweenBookmark.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentBetweenBookmark-ExtractContentBetweenBookmark.cpp" >}}

 ## Extract Content from a Comment